HapaBox Review

 Stacked together, they put HapaBox behind PackDraw and roughly even with the messier middle of the field.

 My honest recommendation: if you want to try HapaBox, start small.
-Use the welcome bonus, open one or two entry-tier boxes, test the sell-back flow yourself, and decide based on your own experience whether the support quality concerns apply to your case.
+Use the welcome bonus, open one or two entry-tier boxes, test the sell-back flow yourself, and decide based on your own experience whether the support quality concerns to your case.
 Do not deposit money you'd be upset to lose.
 The only way for a mystery-box operator to make money is for the box price to exceed the prize EV, every time, on average.

 That's the math, and there's no way around it.
 PLEASE DO NOT GAMBLE WITH MONEY THAT YOU CANNOT AFFORD TO LOSE.